-- Behavior is communication.
+Behavior is communication.
 We need to understand the "why" behind the behavior.
 Understanding a student's behavior can have a positive impact on the student, classmates, and environment.
 All behavior has consequences.
-Understanding the behavior does not take away consequences. - For minor violations, the teacher or the supervising adult will document the violation using the demerit/referral form as well as the communication between the student and them.
-After three times of receiving a demerit/referral for any minor violation, the student will complete a "Dig Deep" and meet with administration.
-If a student has four violations within the quarter, the student will be required to meet with parents and administration.
-If a fifth violation occurs, the student will receive 3 detention sessions and 5 service hours.
-A copy of the demerit/referral will be sent to parents, administration will be notified, detention and/or restitution will be given, in addition to meeting with administration and the supervising adult. - 1 violation: recorded and copy sent home to parents - 2 violations: recorded and copy sent home to parents - 3 violations: recorded, complete "Dig Deep" with administration, and copy sent home to parents
+Understanding the behavior does not take away consequences.

+For minor violations, the teacher or the supervising adult will document what happened before, during, and after the violation as well as the communication between the student and themselves.
+After the second time or becomes more severe a behavior notification will be filled out.
+The behavior notification will be sent to parents, administration will be notified, completing "Dig Deep," detention and/or restitution will be given, in addition to meeting with administration and the supervising adult.

+Minor violations are the following but not limited to:

-- 4 violations: recorded, copy sent home, meeting with parents and administration. - 5 violations: recorded, copy sent home, meeting with administration, 3 detention sessions and 5 service hours. - Minor violations are: - Inappropriate electronic usage - Inappropriate dress - Disrespect/Defiance of authority - Disruptive behavior prohibiting an environment of learning - Behavior/language - For major violations, the teacher or the supervising adult will send the student to the office.
+- Inappropriate electronic usage - Excessive tardiness/absences - Inappropriate dress - Disrespect of others or property/Defiance of authority - Disruptive behavior prohibiting an environment of learning - Inappropriate use language and behavior appropriate for all listeners

+For major violations, the teacher or the supervising adult will send the student to the office.
 The teacher/adult will communicate/document what happened before, during, and after the violation.
 The student will meet with administration and a severe behavior notification will be filled out.
 The notification will be sent to parents and detention and/or restitution will be given, in addition to service to the school.
+Administration has the right to adjust consequences based on severity and following of district policy.

+Major violations are the following but not limited to:

-Administration has the right to adjust consequences based on severity and following of district policy. - Major violations are: - Cheating/Plagiarism (automatic zero on the assignment) - Safe school violations, including assault, threat, discrimination - Drug, alcohol, and tobacco violations - Physical aggression including fighting and throwing objects at another person - Any criminal action occurring at school such as vandalism, fire setting, possession or use of combustibles, theft, forgery - Chronic or excessive use of abusive language, truancy, tardies, or non-compliance - Bullying and harassment - All behavior matters will be communicated to parents; privacy and confidentiality will be practiced.
+- Cheating/Plagiarism (automatic zero on the assignment) - Safe school violations, including assault, threat, discrimination - Drug, alcohol, and tobacco violations - Physical aggression includes fighting and throwing objects at another person - Any criminal action occurring at school such as vandalism, fire setting, possession or use of combustibles, theft, forgery - Chronic or excessive use of abusive language, truancy, tardies, or non-compliance - Bullying and harassment

+All behavior matters will be communicated to parents; privacy and confidentiality will be practiced.